umputun/spot/README.md

 - `-s`, `--skip=`: Skips the specified commands during the task execution.
 Providing the `-s` flag multiple times with different command names skips multiple commands.
 - `-o`, `--only=`: Runs only the specified commands during the task execution.
 Providing the `-o` flag multiple times with different command names runs only multiple commands.
 - `-e`, `--env=`: Sets the environment variables to be used during the task execution.
 Providing the `-e` flag multiple times with different environment variables sets multiple environment variables, e.g., `-e VAR1=VALUE1 -e VAR2=VALUE2`.
+- `cmd`: Executes the specified command on the remote hosts.
+This is useful for running an adhoc command without creating a playbook file.
+Should be used with the `-d` flag to specify the destination hosts.
 - `-v`, `--verbose`: Enables verbose mode, providing more detailed output and error messages during the task execution.
 - `--dbg`: Enables debug mode, providing even more detailed output and error messages during the task execution as well as diagnostic messages.
 - `--help`: Displays the help message, listing all available command-line options.